GeorgiKeranov/interior-design-theme/README.md

 Interior Design Theme is based on Underscores https://underscores.me/ by Automattic.

-Page builder contains these sections:
-- Heading
-- Selected Projects
-- Projects
-- Text Columns with Background Image
-- Text Columns with Checkboxes
-- Text with Image
-- Text with Wide Image
-- Text with Form
-- Contact Text with Form
-- Image with Tabs
-- Columns with Icon and Text
-- Testimonials Slider

 ## Table of contents
 - [Technologies used](#technologies-used)
 - [Theme Functionalities](#theme-functionalities)